Griffons - Rough & Smooth

 GROOMING

 The Rough-Coated Griffon requires regular grooming with a brush and comb.
-Twice a year he will need his coat stripped (if you are showing), or perhaps clipped, if he is a pet.
+He will ned a regular groom around his eyes, bottom and feet and twice a year he will need his coat stripped (if you are showing), or clipped, if he is a pet.
 The Smooth-Coated Griffon need a minimum of brushing but this does not mean that they can be left without any care.
 Be careful about using flea collars on your Griffon; always air well before use.
-There are a number of alternatives available on the market, such as Frontline or Advantage, which are very effective in controlling fleas & ticks.
+There are a number of alternatives available on the market which are very effective in controlling fleas & ticks.
+Consult your vet as to the best choice for your puppy.

 FEEDING